rlsz/repo-demo-0513-1/README.md

 - You can modify any file in `src`.
 The change will be shown after compiling.

 ## building
-Run command `npm run build`, this `dist` will be shown in project root directory.
+Run command `npm run build`, the `dist` will be shown in project root directory.
 Zip and upload this folder to a well-configured server to deploy it.

 For this demo, you can try a nodejs server in test_build directory:
 - Enter test_build by `cd test_build`